-Here’s an interesting first world problem: how many phones should I travel with?
+Here’s an interesting first-world problem: how many phones should I travel with?
 You might ask why I might need more than one phone.
 It’s a valid question.
-Swapping a SIM is easy and if you travel in the European Union, you don’t even need to change SIM card.
+Swapping a SIM is easy and if you travel in the European Union, you don’t even need to change your SIM card.

 There are more pros than cons.